-One of my go-to weeknight meals is always a vegetable stir fry.
+One of my go-to weeknight meals is always a vegetable stir fry like this Eggplant, Bok Choy and Tomatoes in Coconut Milk.
 I go through my vegetable bin and on the spot decide what we’re having for dinner.
 This was a no-brainer.
 I had a bunch of slim, long Japanese eggplants, a bundle of baby bok choy buds, tomatoes, shrimp paste and a whole can of coconut milk.
 I had other vegetables on hand too, but I wanted to see how these first three would turn out.

 Inspired and renewed by a great weekend at the “Eat Write Retreat 2012” Conference, I came back home with a large bag of swag from generous sponsors.
 I brought home this large Calphalon skillet and I haven’t stopped cooking in it since I got back 3 weeks ago from Washington DC.